 The proposed project consists of the subdivision of a 77.46-acre parcel into 4 separate parcels.
 The site development will include the construction of three single family homes and associated driveways.
 The existing single-family residence will remain.
-The proposed residences will be services by new public water and individual wastewater treatment systems.
+The proposed residences will be serviced by new individual water wells and individual wastewater treatment systems.
 Disturbance of the project area will be minimized to the greatest extent possible.